apache/superset/RELEASING/release-notes-1-0/README.md

 See related PR highlights [here](#performance-1).

 # New Features
-Superset 1.0 includes a slew of other new features and enhancements. **New visualization plugin architecture** will make it easier to build, test, style and configure custom visualizations for Superset. **Dynamic viz plugin** imports will allow Superset to load data viz plugins, allowing developers to more easily use or share their custom plugins and load custom plugins on-demand from anywhere on the web.
+Superset 1.0 includes a slew of new features and other enhancements. **New visualization plugin architecture** will make it easier to build, test, style and configure custom visualizations for Superset. **Dynamic viz plugin** imports will allow Superset to load data viz plugins, allowing developers to more easily use or share their custom plugins and **load custom plugins on-demand** from anywhere on the web.
 Superset has also adopted [**Apache ECharts**](https://echarts.apache.org/en/index.html) as the core library for new visualizations.

 <kbd><img alt="timeseries prophet" src="media/echarts_timeseries_prophet.png" width="600"/></kbd>